 The Soviet Union has cancelled its space link-up mission and has ordered the Soyuz-Thirty-Three spacecraft to return to earth.

-The Soviet Union has cancelled its space link-up mission and has ordered the Soyuz-Thirty-Three spacecraft to return to earth.
+Background: The Soviet Union has cancelled its space link-up mission and has ordered the Soyuz-Thirty-Three spacecraft to return to earth.
 Soviet space officials said on Thursday (12 April) that the planned docking operation was called off because of manoeuvring difficulties with the orbiting Salyut-Six space station.

 SYNOPSIS: Here, just outside Moscow, the Cosmonauts underwent their last complete training session before blast-off on Tuesday (10 April).

 Before entering the mock spacecraft, the two men collect their examination cards.
 These contain lists of tasks and emergency situations liable to occur on a space mission.
 Cosmonaut Georgi Ivanov is a Bulgarian -- the first to go into space under the Soviet Union's "Interkosmos Programme".
 His companion in Nikolai Rukovishnikov, commander of the Soviet mission.
 At the age of forty, Rukovishnikov has made two previous space flights and is one of the oldest Soviet cosmonauts.